Category Archives: Hemorrhoids

 News4JAX – During this time of uncertainty, with COVID-19, it’s no surprise people are dealing with much added stress.
 Unfortunately, that can cause health problems, including hemorrhoid flare-ups.
 According to Harvard Health, more than 75% of people, ages 45 and older, have had hemorrhoids with symptoms like rectal pain, itching and bleeding after a bowel movement.
 Joining me now with more, is Dr. Alex Crean from Memorial Hospital.
 Dr. Crean, thank you so much for joining us this morning

 Dr. Crean – Good morning Zack thank you for having me.

 If you are experiencing painful passing of stool and noticing bright, red blood during your bowel movements, it is likely you have a hemorrhoid.
-Hemorrhoids are one of the most common reasons for a visit to a colorectal surgeon, like Dr. Alex Crean at Memorial Advanced Surgery.
+Hemorrhoids are one of the most common reasons for a visit to a colorectal surgeon, like Dr. Alex Crean at MASJax.
 While hemorrhoids can be painful and irritating, the good news is they aren’t likely to cause long term damage.
 They can however be easily confused with anal fissures, cuts or tears in the lining of the anus.
 How can you tell the difference?
 With similar symptoms, it can be difficult for patients to determine what is going on.
 An exam by a trained colorectal physician will help you to get a clear diagnosis of your condition and find the best treatment for you, sooner rather than later.